Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Best Budget Sauce Pan: Cuisinart Multiclad Pro

-If you're on a super tight budget, you can find cheaper sauce pans (like the disc-clad Farberware we review above).
+If you're on a tight budget, you can find cheaper sauce pans than this one.
 But if you want to go budget and still get quality tri-ply construction, we recommend the Cuisinart Multiclad Pro sauce pan.
 Cuisinart Multiclad Pro is a straight-up All-Clad D3 knockoff with virtually identical specs--but for significantly less.

 - Comes in 1.5, 2, 3, and 4-quart sizes